stephanniec/stepholio/_posts/2017-06-09-Line-Follow-Car.markdown

   dots[ind-1].className += "btn btn-primary";
 }
 </script>

+<center><h3>Results</h3></center>
+<b>Overcoming Inertia</b>
+During testing, the robot would only forward when duty cycles greater than 75% were used.
+As a result, the car would either shoot off the road too quickly for the path recovery algorithm to find the racetrack, or not move at all.
+To generate higher torque at lower motor velocities, 2 inch wheels (instead of the original 4 inch ones) were used in the final design.

+<b>Lighting</b>
+The images captured by the rear phone camera sometimes looked strangely yellow.
+This primarily occurred whenever the car would emerge from a patch of shade and into a sunlit region.
+If the transition happened during a turn, the image processing algorithm would incorrectly identify the racetrack's location.
+To remedy this, OpenCV should have been used to raise the application's frame rate.

 <center><h3>Related Resources</h3></center>
 To download or read more about the Line Following Robot and other small mechatronics projects, please head on over to the <a href="https://github.com/stephanniec/stephanniec_ME433_2017">stephanniec_ME433_2017</a> Github repository.